Goji-P2P/slate/source/includes/_trade-settlement.md

 ### Description

-Retrieves the details of an existing trade.
+Retrieves the details of an existing trade given trade `id`.

 ### Request